Why Bitcoin-Related Stocks Are Moving Today | Benzinga

 Why Bitcoin-Related Stocks Are Moving Today

-Shares of crypto-related stocks Marathon Digital Holdings Inc (NASDAQ:MARA) and Riot Blockchain Inc (NASDAQ:RIOT) are trading lower by 2% and 1.5% Friday morning amid a decrease in the price of Bitcoin.
+Shares of crypto-related stocks Marathon Digital Holdings Inc (NASDAQ:MARA) and Riot Blockchain Inc (NASDAQ:RIOT) are trading higher by 5.4% and 2.6% amid an increase in the price of Bitcoin (CRYPTO: BTC).

 Marathon Digital focuses on mining digital assets.
 It owns crypto-currency mining machines and a data center to mine digital assets.
 The company operates in the Digital Currency Blockchain segment and its crypto-currency machines are located in Canada.